 , the leading resource for researching and booking more than 5,500 trip activities and experiences at the best prices, has added a selection of activities to its worldwide roster of things to do while visiting a new or familiar destination.
 Along with aerial trails of zip lines at Red Mountain and a high speed cruise on the Thames in London is a selection of limited-time-only activities that feature competitive tug-of-war and caber tossing in Scotland and breakfast with a Beefeater in London.

 "For Viator it isn't about how many tours we offer.
 It's about a new twist, unexpected experiences and special access," said Ms. Barrie Seidenberg, president and CEO of Viator, Inc. "Another priority is supplying our travelers with the resources they need to plan and book tours and activities in advance which is key at this time of year to avoid the surprise and disappointment of sell-outs."
+Limited Time Only